api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/index.md

 want to integrate.
 If your API requires any security scheme (API Key, Basic HTTP Auth) you have the option to add that too.

+As it’s a public API, it doesn’t have any security schemes.

 > ![ChainAPI5](./src/5.png)

 You can now start adding all your endpoints.
 Start by adding the endpoint name, its path, the parameters and then the method to call it.
 You can add as many endpoints as you want.
-To add another endpoint, click on the **+ Add another Endpoint** button.
+To add another endpoint, click on the **Add another Endpoint** button.

 > ![ChainAPI6](./src/6.png)